LunarG/gfxreconstruct/USAGE_desktop.md

                         --omit-pipeline-cache-data).
   --wsi <platform>      Force replay to use the specified wsi platform.
+                        Available platforms are: auto,win32,xlib,xcb,wayland --surface-index <N>   Restrict rendering to the Nth surface object created.
+                        Used with captures that include multiple surfaces.
+Default is -1 (render to all surfaces).
-                        Available platforms are: auto,win32,xlib,xcb,wayland --sync                Synchronize after each queue submission with vkQueueWaitIdle.
+  --sync                Synchronize after each queue submission with vkQueueWaitIdle.
   -m <mode>             Enable memory translation for replay on GPUs with memory
                         types that are not compatible with the capture GPU's